cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 ### Configuring a Token Generator
 In order to enable token generation through the REST service "/tokens" endpoint a token generator must be configured:
   * implementation - the fully qualified name of the module implementation token generation, followed by ":" and the class name.
   * properties - a dictionary of arguments required to instnatiate the implementing class.
 The arguements will be passed as kwargs to the class' "__init__" method.

 The default configuration uses Flask-secuREST's token module to generate tokens:

+{% highlight yaml %}
 auth_token_generator:
   implementation: flask_securest.authentication_providers.token:TokenAuthenticator
   properties:
     secret_key: my_secret
     expires_in_seconds: 600
+{% endhighlight %}

 This configuration uses (as it must) the same secret key for token generation and for token authentication.
 This configuration however includes the additional argument "expires_in_seconds" which limits the lifetime of a token